 Explore Your Intellectual Interests

 Other students come to MAPH to explore their varied intellectual interests on a more intensive level.
 Some students completed their bachelor degrees in a field outside of the humanities and would like to learn more about humanistic study.
-Others combine coursework in a number of different fields—Art History, Cultural Policy Studies, East Asian Languages and Civilizations, for example—that results in an interdisciplinary thesis project.
+Others combine coursework in a number of different fields—Art History, Theater and Performance Studies, East Asian Languages and Civilizations, for example—that results in an interdisciplinary thesis project.